OpenBB-finance/OpenBB/website/content/bot/reference/discord/charts/cm.md

 # cm

-?

 This command allows you to view a monthly candlestick chart for a given stock or cryptocurrency.
 The chart displays the open, close, high and low prices for the selected ticker/coin each month.
-The command is /cm ticker:AMD, where AMD is replaced by the desired ticker/coin.
 This command is useful for analyzing the long-term performance of a stock or cryptocurrency.

 ### Usage